ArceLopera/ArceLopera.github.io/_pages/about.md

 Tenured Associate professor in the Faculty of Engineering at
 <a href="https://www.icesi.edu.co/">Universidad Icesi</a>.
 Leader of the Sensory Perception Engineering Laboratory (SPE Lab) part of the i2T Research group at Universidad Icesi.
-The SPE Lab consolidates findings from basic human sensory perception into system and product design.
+The SPE Lab consolidates findings from human sensory perception into system and product design.
 </div>

 ### Research Overview